TomVincentUK/snompy/docs/guide/scattering.rst

 sample couple together to produce a combined response to the external field.
-The strength of their dipole moment, relative to the incident field, is given by the effective polarisability of the tip and sample, :math:`\alpha_{eff}`.
+The strength of their dipole moment, relative to the incident field, is given by the effective polarizability of the tip and sample, :math:`\alpha_{eff}`.

 It's this dipole which radiates near-field light back into the far field,